 Mix all the crust ingredients together with a fork until it is crumbly.
 The coconut oil does not need to be melted.
 Press half of the mixture to the base and up the sides of the pie pan with your fingers.

 With the other half of the crust press down with your fingers onto your counter.
 Use a cookie cutter to cut out shapes for the top of the filling.
 My girls love to help with this part, and anytime they help cook they always eat dinner better.
 Use a spatula to pick up the shapes, they fall apart easily.

-Bake at 400 for 10 minutes then lower to 350 for 30 minutes until top is golden brown.
+Bake at 400 degrees for 10 minutes.
+Lower the oven t0 350 for 30 minutes, until the top is golden brown.

 You will start to adapt it and use what veggies you have on hand.
-My Ella is in 1st grade and likes to take this in a thermos for lunch, makes me happy she is getting a lot of veggies, protein and fat.
+My girls loved to take this for lunch in their thermos, makes me happy they are getting a good healthy meal for lunch!

 You can read more of my favorite paleo recipes HERE